Enapter/charts/keydb/README.md

 This chart bootstraps a [KeyDB](https://keydb.dev) highly available multi-master statefulset in a [Kubernetes](http://kubernetes.io) cluster using the Helm package manager.

+## 0.38.0 Upgrade notice

+As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.

+This release enables using a dedicated ServiceAccount for the KeyDB StatefulSet.
+Either an SA created by the chart or a pre-exising SA can be used.
+The corresponding value setting `serviceAccount.enabled` is turned off by default for backward compatibility.

+Please note that the `serviceAccountName` field of the StatefulSet's spec is immutable, so an upgrade from a helm release where the dedicated SA is disabled (the default) to a release where it is explicitly enabled is impossible and will fail.
+You should plan a migration to an SA-enabled release in advance considering your environment and operational practices, e.g. using a blue-green deployment or scheduling a downtime for removal of the previous release.
+In case of removal please also consider data retention as necessary, e.g. verify the reclaim policy of the StorageClass in use.

+If you plan a deployment in an environment where dedicated ServiceAccounts are essential, e.g. in a service mesh, please consider enabling the SA setting from the start.

 ## 0.33.0 Upgrade notice

 As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.